camsterrrr/MozillaAssay/README.md

     validateTextDocument(change.document);
 });
 ```

-is an event listener that checks for when a file has been changed by the user.
+This is an event listener that checks for when a file has been changed by the user.

 The function: